Skip to content

 What is ACP?

-The Agent Client Protocol (ACP) is a standardized JSON-RPC 2.0 protocol that enables communication between code editors and AI agents over stdio streams.
+The Agent Client Protocol (ACP) is a standardized JSON-RPC 2.0 protocol that enables communication between code editors and AI agents.
 It allows llmling-agent to integrate seamlessly with desktop applications and IDEs that support the protocol.

 ACP provides: - Bidirectional communication between editor and agent - Session management and conversation history - File system operations with permission handling - Terminal integration for command execution - Support for multiple agents with mode switching